WebDesigner32/ConferenceCentralApp/README.md

 session in that conference once `ReviewSpeakersForSessions` in `main.py` is executed.
-In the event a speaker does have greater than one session, then the speaker gets featured and a new Memcache entry is made or overwrites the previous entry giving a list of all featured speakers and their sessions for the conference.
+In the event a speaker does have greater than one session, then the speaker gets featured and a new Memcache entry is made or overwrites the previous entry, giving a list of all featured speakers and their sessions for the conference.
 Note that `getFeaturedSpeaker` has a `websafeConferenceKey` field.
-Once the `websafeConferenceKey` is provided (see Step 3 in `Test Instructions` if unsure) then the method will return the featured speakers and their sessions as the Memcache entry.
+Once the `websafeConferenceKey` is provided (see first half of Step 3 in `Test Instructions` if unsure) then the method will return the featured speakers and their sessions as the Memcache entry.